 - Maintain electrolyte levels in flooded-cell batteries.
 Over time, flooded-cell batteries lose water with each charge cycle, and this water needs to be replenished.
 You must use distilled water to help reduce the chance of sulfation, or the formation of sulfate crystals that can occur when the battery plates are exposed to air.
-Check the batteries at least once per month, and ensure that they’re fully charged before performing the necessary maintenance.
+Check the batteries at least once per month and ensure that they’re fully charged before performing the necessary maintenance.

 - Clean battery terminals to remove any corrosion that has built up.
-You can use a mixture of one cup of baking soda to a gallon of water or a commercial battery contact cleaning product, and utilize a toothbrush for scrubbing.
+You can use a mixture of one cup of baking soda to a gallon of water, or a commercial battery contact cleaning product, and utilize a toothbrush for scrubbing.

-- Allowing your batteries to get too low in charge can also increase sulfation.
+- Charge regularly.
+Allowing your batteries to get too low in charge can also increase sulfation.
 When your batteries fall below 80%, or 12.4 volts, sulfation can begin.
 Thus, always recharge your batteries in a timely manner after using them.

 RV Battery Monitors

-For example, the Victron Battery Monitor includes a temperature sensor as well, and it’s Bluetooth compatible so you can track the state of your RV batteries by smartphone.
-But a battery monitor doesn’t have to be fancy or expensive to be accurate.
+- That said, a battery monitor doesn’t have to be fancy or expensive to be accurate.
 You could also purchase the simple AiLi battery monitor for less than $45.
 It won’t send updates to your phone, but it does make checking your battery’s status as simple as a quick glance!